Housing improvement

 Surveys and tenant choices

-The contractor will need to survey your home to find out exactly what they need to do to complete the upgrades you are getting.
-Please ask the contractor for their identity card before letting them in.
+A survey will be needed of your home to find out exactly what work is required to complete the upgrade, and to prepare the necessary design drawings.
+The survey will be done by the council or the contractors.
+Please ask the surveyor for their identity card before letting them in.

 If you are getting a new kitchen, we will offer you a choice of worktops, kitchen units and vinyl floor coverings.
 If you are getting a new bathroom, we will offer you a choice of vinyl floor coverings and wall panelling.
 If you are getting a new door, you can choose from a range of different designs.